mverouden/blogdown-academic/content/post/2021-01-24-r-installation-wurclient/index.md

 {{< figure src="r-wurclient/9-install-r-completion.png" caption="R Installation Completed Successfully." numbered="true" id="install_r_success" >}}

-11. To finalize the custom R installation on your WURclient desk- or laptop copy the files `Renviron.site` and `Rprofile.site` from the Downloads folder on your computer and paste them into the `C:\MyPrograms\R\R-4.2.2\etc`.
+11. To finalize the custom R installation on your WURclient desk- or laptop copy the files `Renviron.site` and `Rprofile.site` from the Downloads folder on your computer and paste them into the `C:\MyPrograms\R\R-4.2.2\etc` folder.
 A window will appear, as displayed below in [Figure 18](#figure-replace_file), to indicate, that the file `Rprofile.site` already exists.
 Select 'Replace the file in the destination'.

 {{< figure src="r-wurclient/replace_rprofile_site_file.png" caption="Replace Rprofile.site File." numbered="true" id="replace_file" >}}